 I told her how the game was played, by adding up mileage on your trip.
 “You drew cards of 25, 50, 100.
 But you’d get flat tires and run out of gas, and you had to draw to fix those.”

 As I thought of these green cards and their imagery, I found the memory of them surprisingly enchanting.
 These cards we so valuable, so powerful.
-My most vibrant memory of the game, though, was of the cards themselves.
-In particular, the repair cards—the ones that get your voiture back on the rue.
+My most vibrant memory of the game, though, was of the the repair cards—the ones that get your voiture back on the rue.

-The repair cards have green geometric shapes and that say go in both English and French.
+The repair cards have green geometric shapes that seem to say “go” in both English and French.
 One fills your tank, repairing your out of gas.
 One gives you the priorite, or right of way.
 That card shows you a red fire truck, an unmistakable symbol of that which must be yeilded to, wherever you live.
-And the card most resplendent to healing, in my mind, was increvable, which showed a tightly inflated, round rubber tire shown, unpunctured.
+And the card most resplendent to healing, in my mind, was increvable, which showed a tightly inflated, round rubber tire, unpunctured.
 Increvable!
 What a word that!
 Like incroyable for incredible, which even a high-schooler learns when he learns French.

 All these cards restore us to movement, so we can get somewhere else.
 Maybe you do it in autumn.
 Maybe you do it merely when you can, by necessity.
 Well, no matter when, you’d surely look forward to it.
 And why not?
 It’s utterly human.
 And there’s an assertion that is the doorway to a far more difficult conversation: the role of auto exhaust in climate change.
 Yikes!